(click to find out more)

 "CEILIDH" ("KAY-LEE"): SCOTS GAELIC FOR A COMMUNITY GATHERING

-The Science Ceilidh is an award-winning educational project bringing people together through science and traditional music and arts.
+The Science Ceilidh is an award-winning educational organisation bringing people together with science and traditional music and arts.

 As a band, we've had over 16,000 dancers up and moving at festivals, events and conferences all around the world - from simulating your immune system with the Dashing White Blood Cell to swinging your partner DNA base-pairs in the Orcadian-Strip-the-Helix or learning about light in the Fluorescence Fling - partnering with researchers to communicate their work in creative & accessible ways.